Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: Abstract

 \section{Abstract}

 Price based demand response schemes may significantly improve power system efficiency.
 Additionally, it is desired that such schemes yield improved power operation, by reducing the peak consumption.
 This paper proposes the \textit{Intraday Block Pricing} (IBP) scheme, aiming to promote effective demand response among consumers by charging their electricity usage based on intraday time-slots.
 To design the prices associated with the proposed scheme, we formulate a bilevel optimization problem that aims to minimize the Peak-to-Average Ratio (PAR) and simultaneously benefit the consumers and the utility company.
 The bilevel problem is converted into a single-level Mathematical Program with Equilibrium Constraints (MPEC).
 The resulting MPEC is non-convex and includes nonlinear constraints.
 Hence, to obtain a solution, it is relaxed into a Mixed Integer Linear Program by dealing with all nonlinearities.
 To evaluate the conservativeness of the proposed approach, a lower bound to the cost of the original bilevel problem is obtained.
 The applicability of the proposed scheme is demonstrated with simulations on various case studies, which exhibit a significant reduction in PAR and economic gains for the utility company and consumers.
-Furthermore, simulation results show that the solutions of the original and relaxed problems are equivalent, demonstrating the effectiveness of the proposed solution approach.
+Moreover, simulation results show that the solutions of the original and relaxed problems are equivalent, demonstrating the effectiveness of the proposed solution approach. {Further simulation results demonstrate significant advantages in the performance of the IBP scheme when compared to existing schemes in the literature.}

 {Fig.{}}

 \nomenclature[A, 01]{\(t\in\mathcal{T}\)}{Index and set of time-slots, $\mathcal{T}=\{1,\cdots,T\}$} \nomenclature[A, 02]{\(c\in\mathcal{C}\)}{Index and set of clusters, $\mathcal{C}=\{1,\cdots,C\}$} \nomenclature[A, 03]{\(f\in\mathcal{F}\)}{Index and set of number of consumption-blocks, $\mathcal{F}=\{1,\cdots,F\}$} \nomenclature[B, 01]{\(n_c\)}{Number of consumers in cluster $c$} \nomenclature[B, 02]{\(r\)}{Rate of return for the utility company ($r\geq1$)} \nomenclature[B, 03]{\(\lambda^w_t\)}{Energy cost rate at time-slot $t$} \nomenclature[B, 04]{\(\check{q}, \hat{q}\)}{Lower and upper bounds for energy consumption breakpoints} \nomenclature[B, 05]{\(D_{tc}\)}{Baseline demand at time-slot $t$ for cluster $c$} \nomenclature[B, 06]{\(\tau_c\)}{Load shifting cost coefficient for cluster $c$} \nomenclature[B, 07]{\(\sigma_c\)}{Percentage of load shifting flexibility for cluster $c$} \nomenclature[C, 01]{\(d^s_{tcf}\)}{Estimated demand response under the IBP scheme regarding time-slot $t$, cluster $c$, and consumption-block $f$} \nomenclature[C, 02]{\(d^o_{tcf}\)}{{Baseline demand at time-slot $t$ for cluster $c$ and consumption-block $f$}} \nomenclature[C, 03]{\(d^{sh}_{tc}\)}{Demand shifted under the IBP scheme regarding time-slot $t$, and cluster $c$} \nomenclature[C, 04]{\(\xi\)}{Price increment for the IBP scheme} \nomenclature[C, 05]{\(q_f\)}{Energy consumption breakpoint for the IBP scheme consumption-block $f$} \nomenclature[C, 06]{\(\lambda^s_f\)}{Electricity price for the IBP scheme consumption-block $f$} \nomenclature[C, 07]{\(d^{peak}\)}{Aggregated load peak of the resulting power market}